juliendef/aws-jdbc-wrapper-wildfly-spring-poc/README.md

 POC for using AWS advanced JDBC wrapper with Wildfly datasource.

-Using Java 8, Spring 2.1.3, Wildfly 26.1.1, MySQL 8.0.33 and AWS advanced JDBC wrapper 2.3.7.
+Using Java 8, Spring 2.1.3, Wildfly 10.1.0, MySQL 8.0.33 and AWS advanced JDBC wrapper 2.3.7.

 Crappy code, just for testing purposes.

 ## Wildfly locally

-[Install Wildfly locally]( https://www.wildfly.org/get-started/), for this POC we are using Wildfly 26.1.1.Final.
+[Install Wildfly locally](https://www.wildfly.org/get-started/), for this POC we are using Wildfly 26.1.1.Final.
 It is the latest version at this time compatible with Java 8 (max Java 17).

 Run wildfly with the following command: